 No. The iPad is provided at no extra cost to the student.

 Do students own their iPads?

-The iPad will remain the property of Nexus until the student has graduated and all fees have been paid, at which point the iPad is then the student’s property.
+For students enrolled on our BA (Hons) course, the iPad will remain the property of Nexus until the student has graduated and all fees have been paid, at which point the iPad is then the student’s property.